2sic/2sxc-docs/2sxc Docs Generator/basics/polymorphism/index.md

 <iframe src="https://azing.org/2sxc/r/hkzLSezS?embed=1" width="100%" height="400" frameborder="0" allowfullscreen style="box-shadow: 0 1px 3px rgba(60,64,67,.3), 0 4px 8px 3px rgba(60,64,67,.15)"></iframe>

+## Razor Guide to View Polymorphism

+> [!TIP]
+> These are just a few hints for you as you work with it.

+1. Don't forget to activate it in the settings
+1. If the Razor code ever wants to know what edition (morph) it's in, check the `CmsContext.View.Edition` property.
+You would do this for things like
+    1. If you need a JS or CSS from the same folder
+    1. If you need to link to a WebApi of the same edition

 ## WebAPI Polymorphims

 1. Api Controllers are already fully polymorph.
 They can be placed in a subfolder like `[app-root]/live/api/WtfController.cs` and can be accessed using a url with the edition in the name, allowing multiple identically named controllers to be used.